Azure/mlops-v2/documentation/architecture/classical_with_feathr.md

    This element is the first step in the MLOps v2 Accelerator deployment.
 It consists of all tasks related to creation and management of resources and roles associated with the project.
 These can include but may not be limited to:

    - Creation of project source code repositories.
+   - Creation of Feathr Feature store using Bicep, ARM or Teraform.
    - Creation of Azure Machine Learning Workspaces for the project using Bicep, ARM, or Terraform.
    - Creation/modification of Data Sets and Compute Resources used for model development and deployment.
    - Definition of project team users, their roles, and access controls to other resources.